 Electromophon AG Grammophone manufacturer based in Stuttgart-Vaihingen in Germany, formed I believe in the 1910's (accounts differ on the exact year) and took over Albert Ebner & Co. in 1921 which gave them an access to electric motor technology.
 The company was unusual in it's day since it specialised in producing high priced standalone gramophones, in other words it was one of the first high end audio companies out there, it failed sometime in the depression probably in 1930 since the last models I have seen from them are from 1929.
 A picture of one of their models from 1929 can be found here at an Austrian radio museum and a slightly earlier model here (scroll down to the middle of the page)..

-Electronic Instrument Company (EICO).
-Based in New York, USA and started in 1945 to manufacture electronic test equipment in kit form but later in that decade started offering their products as fully built.
-Test equipment remained the company's mainstay during the whole time it was in the electronics business but EICO augmented their product lines what was fashionable at each time as for instance in the late 40's it partook in the Geiger counter fad that was for a short time all the rage in the USA when people wanted to get rich on finding uranium deposits just like what fuelled the metal detector fad in England 3 decades later, in the 50's and 60's they offered ham radio equipment and in the 80's electronic security equipment, but their biggest secondary market was audio equipment.
-They appear to have started producing hi-fi products in the early 50's with a line of tuners and amplifiers, these where available both in a kit form or fully built, early models where not considered very good but models produced in the late 50's and early 60's where amongst the better offered at the time, in particular their loudspeakers and valve amplifiers but the company had hired freelance designers to design some of those.
-In the latter half of the 60's EICO introduced a line of solid state audio equipment referred to as Cortina's but in the 70's the only audio products they sold where kits made for them in South Korea and EICO exited the audio market in the late 1970's and the electronics market altogether a little later but existed as a property management company until 1999 the company was liquidated apparently at the request of the shareholders rather than due to bankruptcy procedure (EICO was a NASDAQ listed company BTW).
+Based in New York, USA and started in 1945 to manufacture electronic test equipment in kit form but later in that decade also started offering their products lines fully built (or "pre-wired" in EICO terms).
+Test equipment remained the company's mainstay during the whole time it was in the electronics business but EICO augmented their product lines whatever electronics were fashionable at each time as for instance in the late 40's it partook in the Geiger counter fad that was for a short time all the rage in the USA when people wanted to get rich prospecting for uranium similar to what fuelled the metal detector fad in England 3 decades later.
+In the 50's and 60's they offered ham radio equipment but exited that market segment when interest in amateur radio died down in the 1970's, and in the 80's EICO made electronic security equipment, but their biggest secondary market was audio equipment.
+They appear to have started producing hi-fi products in the early 50's with a line of tuners and amplifiers, these where available both in a kit form or fully built, early models were not considered very good but models produced in the late 50's and early 60's where amongst the better offered at the time, in particular their loudspeakers and valve amplifiers but the company had hired freelance designers to design some of those.
+In the latter half of the 60's EICO introduced a line of solid state audio equipment referred to as Cortina's but in the 70's the only audio products they sold where kits made for them in South Korea and EICO exited the audio market in the late 1970's and the electronics market altogether a little later.
+The company continued to exist as a property management company until 1999 when it was liquidated apparently at the request of the shareholders rather than due to bankruptcy procedure (EICO was a NASDAQ listed company BTW).
 There is a mailing list on Yahoo that discusses EICO valve amplifiers.

 Elite Gramophones Tiny manufacturer of turntables based in Hersham, Walton-On-Thames, in Surrey, Britain.
 Founded in the late 70's to commercialise an unusual high end turntable/tonearm combination that was developed at the Cranfield Institute of Technology, but it appears that the company in the end only shipped the turntable in the form of the Elite Rock as no information has been found on the arm ever entering production.
 Changed it's name and address in the mid 80's to Elite Electronics (EEl) were in addition to making the Rock the company was also selling the Elite Electronics Pickups.
 Disappeared in the latter half of the 1980's and the rights to the turntable design were sold to Townshend, some of the older Elite products appear with the Elite - Townshend name.

-Empire Scientific Started in the late 50's as Dyna-Empire Inc. and made quite a splash with the Empire turntables and loudspeaker ranges, but later became one of the biggest manufacturer of phonographic pickups.
-The spares and stylus supply operation was sold to Russel Lind, the pickup manufacture operation to Benz Micro and the company itself currently only assembles batteries for camcorders and mobile phones.
-Official homepage.
+Started in the late 50's as Dyna-Empire Inc. and made quite a splash with the Empire turntables and loudspeaker ranges, but later became one of the biggest manufacturer of phonographic pickups.
+The spares and stylus supply operation was sold to Russel Lind, the pickup manufacture operation to Benz Micro AG and the company itself currently only assembles batteries for camcorders and mobile phones.
+Homepage:http://www.empirescientific.com